 Broadcasters are expected to face significant pressure from declines in revenue received from advertisers.
 Many firms will likely reassess their advertising needs, as some businesses, such as restaurants and cinemas, temporarily stop trading due to government restrictions on gatherings and movement.
 However, advertising undertaken by other businesses, such as pharmacies, is expected to increase, partly offsetting declines in demand.
 Additionally, more viewers are expected to watch TV as lockdowns and restrictions on travel and social gatherings encourage individuals to stay indoors.
 Nevertheless, economic disruption and falling advertising revenue represent substantial threats to broadcasters.
-The New Zealand Government's \$50.0 million support package for media companies includes a six-month waiver of transmission fees for commercial radio and television broadcasters.
+The New Zealand Government (Te Kawanatanga o Aotearoa) announced a \$50.0 million support package for media companies in late April 2020, which includes a six-month waiver of transmission fees for commercial radio and television broadcasters.